japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 writePartitionedFile...FIXME

-writePartitionedFile is used when SortShuffleWriter is requested to xref:shuffle:SortShuffleWriter.adoc#write[write records].
+writePartitionedFile is used when SortShuffleWriter is requested to shuffle:SortShuffleWriter.md#write[write records].

 == [[stop]] Stopping ExternalSorter